malekaburaddaha/Computer_Vision_Nanodegree/All Exercise Notebooks/README.md

 # This file includes most of the exercises notebook in the Computer Vision nanodegree, and in this Readme file We will try to talk about each notebook briefely.

 ### Blue Screen:
-In this notebook I upload an image and masked it, then changed and added a background to the image.
+In this notebook I have uploaded an image and masked it, then changed and added a background to the image.
 It is a simplt masking task.